-The Company makes an estimate of the recoverable value of trade and other receivables.
-When assessing impairment of trade and other receivables, management considers factors such as credit rating of the receivable, the ageing profile of receivables and historical experience.
-See note 5 for the net carrying value of the receivables and, where applicable, any associated impairment provision.
+The Company makes an estimate of the recoverable value of trade and other receivables, including intercompany loan receivables.
+When assessing the impairment of trade and other receivables, management considers factors such as their net assets position and risk affected forecasts of future cash flows of the underlying investment.
+See note 6 for the net carrying value of the receivables and, where applicable, any associated impairment provision.